 They will only briefly describe your organisation but instead will focus on added value, operational capability and core competence.
 You will draw out your experience and demonstrate why you should win the contract.
 It is your opportunity to be innovative and to prove why you are different from the other companies submitting a tender.

 Tenders vary widely in format.
 Some are very similar to PQQ, they are prescriptive and in neat sections with a clearly defined question and a clearly defined marking criteria.
 As with PQQ they can be submitted via an e-portal or hard copy.
-Although I have rarely seen any that only rely on one method of submission.

 Other tenders are very loose.
 They present the question in only very loose terms and allocate marks in blocks.
 For instance: “provide acceptable quality solutions to the requirements detailed in the Specification and demonstrate full understanding of the requirement” 50%